krishnvaibhav/CloudNotes/README.md

 - bcrypt: A library for hashing user passwords securely.
 - JSON Web Tokens (JWT): A token-based authentication mechanism.
 - MongoDB Atlas: A cloud-based database service used for storing notes.
-- Heroku: A cloud platform for deploying the application.

 ## Installation